5Spike: History

 A British version of Spike's successor in the US, Paramount Network, was launched on 4 July 2018.
 On 7 January 2020, 5Spike was merged with Paramount Network.
-The 5Spike name was discontinued with the Paramount Network assuming its channel positions on Freeview, Sky (including its +1 timeshift channel) and Virgin Media, and with the programming changed to reflect that of 5Spike, with more male-skewering shows and action movies.

-On 19 January 2022, this male-skewing British TV channel once again became aligned to parent company Channel 5 when it rebranded as 5Action.
-This is because the Paramount name is to be used for the streaming service Paramount+ due to be launched via a number of Sky devices in the UK and as ViacomCBS has changed the main American Paramount Network into a movie channel (this plan was later cancelled).

-Logos

 Programming

 The channel's lineup drew primarily from the original programmes produced by its U.S counterpart, including Catch a Contractor and Lip Sync Battle among others.
 The channel also aired imported U.S dramas, from modern dramas such as Breaking Bad (notably marking the first time the entire series would be broadcast by British television; only the first two seasons were shown by Fox and 5 USA, with the remainder available via Netflix), Sons of Anarchy, Terminator: The Sarah Connor Chronicles and The Walking Dead, to classic shows such as The X-Files, The A-Team and Knight Rider.
 Spike also carried original British productions, such as Police Interceptors Unleashed (a spin-off of the Channel 5 series), and repeats of some of Channel 5's factual programmes.

 As in the U.S, mixed-martial arts also comprised a portion of Spike's lineup, with British TV rights to Bellator MMA and, under a long-term deal, exclusive rights to BAMMA events beginning with BAMMA 20 on 25 April 2015.